lachlanstewart/About-Me/README.md

-## Who am I?
+# Who am I?

-At a glance
+### At a glance
-: An endlessly curious 20 year old from Canada's west coast : An Aeronautical & Astronautical engineering major at the University of Washington-Seattle : A lover of travel, active living, animals, personal finance, and all things "tech"
+- An endlessly curious 20 year old from Canada's west coast.
+- An Aeronautical & Astronautical engineering major at the University of Washington-Seattle.
+- A lover of travel, active living, animals, personal finance, and all things "tech".

 ### Markdown